wp-plugins/woocommerce-product-faqs/README.txt

 = To Do: =
+* Add ajax loaders where ajax is used so the user knows that their request is being processed *

 * Consider adding inline registration option to FAQ form

 * Transition answerer capability to product author